What’s New at the Grand Lake Area Historical Society

 The HAPPENINGS are BACK!

-As always, these are FREE events, but we appreciate your donations to support the Eslick Store Restoration as a Welcome Center at the Cottage Court History Park.
+• As always, these are FREE events, but we appreciate your donations to support the continuing enhancement of the Cottage Court History Park, including not just the Museum, but the Eslick Store Welcome Center and the Park gathering space to include a pavilion, Clyde’s shed, tables and fencing.
 Dessert will be served along with some terrific history!

 Many Thanks!

 The Board of Directors wishes to express sincere thanks and appreciation for donations in support of the work of the Grand Lake Area Historical Society.
-Recent generous donors are Linda and Frank Appelhans, Thomas E. Johnston, Ann and Canton O’Donnell, David and Debra Seely in Memory of Matt Seely, Layla and Greg Schnacke, Steve and Bonnie Thompson, Russell Wheeler, and Daniel Wilhelm.
+Recent generous donors are Kathryn Beeson, Jim and Elin Capps, The Grand Lake Women’s Club, Suzann Lavington-Speer in Memory of Robert and Nancy Lavington, and Marian Lauterbach.
 Your support is invaluable, and we thank you!

 Eslick Store Restoration Update